When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 You’ll enjoy phenomenal skiing and snowshoeing in places like Lake Tahoe and the High Sierras, with temperatures in the high 30s and 40s and overnight lows around 18 degrees.

-If you are in search of sunshine, expect mid-60s in Southern California coastal locations like San Diego and Los Angeles, with an average of four days of rain per month.
+If you are searching for sunshine, expect mid-60s in Southern California coastal locations like San Diego and Los Angeles, with an average of four days of rain per month and overnight lows around 50 degrees.

-Palm Springs boasts some of the best temps in the state in January, at an average of 71 degrees and overnight lows of 45 degrees with just two days of rain monthly.
+Palm Springs boasts some of the nicest temps in the state in January.
+Daytime highs average about 71 degrees, and overnight lows about 45 degrees—and just two days of rain monthly.

 Best Places to Visit in California during Winter